JohanHauteville/react-table-component/README.md

-# Getting Started with Create React App
+# Easy-react-table-component

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+An easy-to-use and customizable React table component!

-## Available Scripts
+## Change log

 In the project directory, you can run:

 ver 1.0.2 : Fix React import
 ver 1.0.4 : Fix Table Length
-ver 1.0.5 : Fix research Bar error when there's no data
+ver 1.0.5 : Fix research Bar error when there's no data ver 1.0.6 : Add Ramda Librairie to flatten data

 ### `yarn start`